Banani-Rath/azure-devops-server-docs-pr/docs/release-notes/azuredevops2019.md

 Direct upgrade to Azure DevOps Server is supported from Team Foundation Server 2012 and newer.
 If your TFS deployment is on TFS 2010 or earlier, you need to perform some interim steps before upgrading to Azure DevOps Server 2019.
 Please see the <a href="https://docs.microsoft.com/tfs/server/install/get-started?view=vsts" target="blank">Install page</a> for more information.

+## **Azure DevOps Server 2019 Release Date: March 5, 2019**

+> [!NOTE]
+> The Data Migration Tool will be available for Azure DevOps Server 2019 about three weeks after this release.
+You can see our list of currently supported versions for import [here](https://docs.microsoft.com/en-us/azure/devops/articles/migration-overview?view=vsts#supported-tfs-versions-for-import).

 ****
 ## **RC2 Release Date: January 22, 2019**

-## Summary of What's New in Azure DevOps Server 2019 RC2
+### Summary of What's New in Azure DevOps Server 2019 RC2

 We have added the following features to RC2: